 NOTE: When watching TV by using the VCR (such as playing a tape) make sure the TV is tuned to channel 3.

-Using the VCR (Optional):
+Using the VCR:

-- With the antenna, depress the ANT button in the VCR group. - With the shore cable, depress the AUXILIARY button in the VCR group.
+- With the antenna, press the ANT button in the VCR group. - With the shore cable, press the AUXILIARY button in the VCR group.

 Tips: